HR in Higher Education: 5 Fundamentals for Recruitment and Retention

 The CHRO you want for your organization will have ample experience leading HR staff and will understand the strategies required to build an impactful initiative.

 Already have a CHRO?
 Think about how you’re currently leveraging the position.
-Could you optimize the role to better suit your institution’s values and goals?
+Can you optimize the role to better suit your institution’s values and goals?

 Here are a few checklist items your CHRO can focus on:

-2. Elevating Professional Development for Faculty and Staff
+2. Elevate Professional Development for Faculty and Staff

 Fortunately, the world of higher education is waking up to the importance of ongoing development for faculty and staff.
 You can do the same and improve retention by showing your staff the value you place not only on their professional development, but also on what they bring to your institution.